hlascelles/karina_personal_website/_posts/kitchen/2014-01-01-mushroom-pasta.md

 * Meanwhile, grate Parmesan coarsely and chop the parsley.
 * When the mushrooms are golden on most side, use a garlic press to add garlic cloves directly into the mushrooms.
 Season with freshly ground black pepper.
 * When pasta is almost ready, take mushrooms off the heat and immediately add Mascarpone cheese and a bit of salty pasta water.
 Stir well and add more pasta water as required.
 Stir in grated Parmesan.
 * Drain the pasta and add it to the mushrooms along with parsley.
-Zest a lemon.
+Mix everythiing together.
-* Serve sprinkled with lemon zest.
+* Zest a lemon.
+Serve pasta sprinkled with lemon zest.

 **Inspired by:** [EtFoodVoyage](https://www.etfoodvoyage.com/truffle-mushroom-mascarpone-pasta-recipe/)